 - In the church, they are a time for personal renewal and study;

-- In the regular work world, they are seen as a reward for long service and a time when people get a break from work to pursue some lifelong goal (such as to travel, to pursue a hobby or to achieve a big personal accomplishment) or to do something entirely different (such as to do volunteer work); and
+- In the regular work world, they are seen as a reward for long service and a time when people get a break from work to pursue some lifelong goal (such as travel, a hobby or a big personal accomplishment) or do something entirely different (such as volunteer work); and

 - All employers that address the possibility of alternative employment during the sabbatical forbid it.
 You can’t go work for someone else.

 Four foundations that fund sabbaticals for selected nonprofit leaders did a research study (entitled Creative Disruptions) on how effective sabbaticals are.
 They found that:

 - Sabbaticals lead to new perspectives on the part of the leader that benefit the board and staff;

 - They are an inexpensive way of preventing emotional, intellectual, creative and physical burnout;